 If you want to see me rolling my eyes, all you have to do is put me in front of a typical coffee commercial.
-What gets on my nerves is that you don't get any real information about the coffee, but you're guaranteed to get a bold announcement à la "100% Arabica.”
-In capital letters.

-If you want to see me rolling my eyes, all you have to do is put me in front of a typical coffee commercial.
-What gets on my nerves is that you don’t get any real information about the coffee, but you’re guaranteed to get a bold announcement à la “100% Arabica.”
+What gets on my nerves is that you don’t get any real information about the coffee, but you’re guaranteed to get a bold announcement a la “100% Arabica.”
 In capital letters.

 The supposed promise of quality that “100% Arabica” brings suggests that this type of bean is the best thing that can happen to your coffee.
 It also suggests, of course, that there’s another variety we’d rather not drink.

 Table of Contents

-Arabica vs Robusta: Same coffee, different name?
+Arabica vs Robusta: Same Coffee, Different Name?

 Arabica and Robusta both come from the coffee plant Coffea, a member of the Rubiaceae family.
-So, botanically, they are siblings.
-However, just like with siblings, the two species aren’t identical.
-They each come from different subspecies.
+So botanically, we’re talking siblings.

 Cultivation: The Legend of 'Highland Coffee'

 But I blame something else for the hysteria surrounding the “100% Arabica” seal.

-Arabica is the “original coffee,” with a correspondingly long tradition.
+Arabica is the “original coffee,” with an equally long tradition.
 The plant was discovered as early as the 7th century and domesticated over the course of time.
 Everything that has to do with the Viennese coffee house tradition and similar history elsewhere is based on this type of coffee bean.

 The manual factor costs time, personnel, harvesting resources and ultimately, the customer.
 What the harvesters get out of it is another story.